kubernetes/kubernetes/docs/devel/api_changes.md

     tests complete; the API has had a thorough API review and is thought to be complete, though use during beta may frequently turn up API issues not thought of during review
-  - Upgradeability: the object schema and semantics may change in a later software release; when this happens, an upgrade path will be documentedr; in some cases, objects will be automatically converted to the new version; in other cases, a manual upgrade may be necessary;  a manual upgrade may require downtime for anything relying on the new feature, and may require manual conversion of objects to the new version; when manual conversion is necessary, the
+  - Upgradeability: the object schema and semantics may change in a later software release; when this happens, an upgrade path will be documented; in some cases, objects will be automatically converted to the new version; in other cases, a manual upgrade may be necessary;  a manual upgrade may require downtime for anything relying on the new feature, and may require manual conversion of objects to the new version; when manual conversion is necessary, the